Modeling and Correcting Bias in Sequential Evaluation: Theoretical results

-where the expectation is taken over the uniform prior on $\invpermtrue$. \end{corollary} The proof of this corollary follows straightforwardly from Theorem~\ref{thm:mle_ub}, and is presented for completeness in Section~\ref{sec:cor-proof}.
+where the expectation is taken over the uniform prior on $\invpermtrue$. \end{corollary} The proof of this corollary follows straightforwardly from Theorem~\ref{thm:mle_ub} by taking an expectation over~\eqref{eq:ls_ub_adaptive}, and is presented for completeness in~\Cref{sec:cor-proof}.
 Interpreting this result a bit more, note that we expect to make an order of $\noiseunifparam$ normalized error even on the last few items, since there is noise in the problem and we are bound to confuse them with their adjacent $\Theta(\numitems\noiseunifparam)$ neighbors.
 Corollary~\ref{cor:ls_ub_uniform_prior} shows that this scaling behavior remains the same even though the errors compound from previous steps, provided the underlying permutation $\invpermtrue$ is uniform.

 The above intuition already suggests that the result of Corollary~\ref{cor:ls_ub_uniform_prior} ought to be optimal in some sense, and this brings us to our next theoretical result: a lower bound on the Spearman's footrule error.
 For this lower bound, we consider the class of estimators $\estinvperm:\reals^\numitems\rightarrow \setperms_\numitems$ that take as input the scores $\report\in \reals^\numitems$ of the $\numitems$ items, and output an estimated ranking of the $\numitems$ items. \begin{theorem} There exist strictly positive universal constants $(\const, \Const, \noiseunifparam_0)$ such that the following is true.
 Suppose the true ranking $\invpermtrue$ is sampled uniformly at random from the set of all rankings $\setperms_\numitems$.
 Suppose the noise terms $\{\noise_\pos\}_{\pos\in [\numitems]}$ are sampled i.i.d. as $\noise_\pos\sample\uniform[-\noiseunifparam, \noiseunifparam]$.
 Then for all $\noiseunifparam < \noiseunifparam_0$ and all $\numitems\ge \frac{\Const}{\noiseunifparam}$, the expected Spearman's footrule error over the class of all estimators is lower bounded as